About the Artist

 I was exhibiting fairly regularly for 3 years after Otis but the original plan was to teach college classes and exhibit.
 A post Prop 13 California/Reagan recession world had different plans for me as budget cutting fever made finding a teaching job impossible.
 So I rolled my freelance graphics business into full time work as graphic designer.

 I never stopped making visual art projects in my free time.
 From 2000 - 2014, I spent nearly every free moment making political art, posters and graphic interventions in opposition to what I saw as a political destruction of modern society and a regression to 1% oligarchy.
 I could see no sense of making beauty without consciously working towards creating a just sustainable, egalitarian world for all.

-My post grad exhibition works were majorly installation art relating to the physical street as an art object of real abstraction, and a playfield of social activity and
+My post grad exhibition works were majorly installation art relating to the physical street as an art object of real abstraction, and a playground of social activity and

 I love installation art where the viewing space, art of many different types, and media come together in subject and form to work together to create a whole that is greater than the sum of the parts.
 A faceted approach of seeing a subject, object and environment.
 I try to incorporate this same approach when making individual objects and exhibiting multiple artworks together.

 I like to make the gritty, the funky, the beautiful.
 I work with the subjects of: “depiction”, “reality”, “abstraction”, image vs. word, preconceived notions, context, and expectations.
 I love color, composition, painterliness and the tension between physical object vs. pictorial space.
 I like the visceral, the inquisitive, the mysterious.
 I love making art of all kinds!